John Graham (British Army officer, born 1778): The founding of Grahamstown

 By 1812 Graham's task was complete, and so on the deserted loan farm De Rietfontein, he established Graham’s Town as Zuurveld's central military post, with a string of linked forts along the Fish River.
 The same year he returned to Britain on leave of absence then accompanied his cousin Thomas to the Netherlands as his aide-de-camp and private military secretary.

 Graham died in Wynberg on 13 March 1821.
 He was buried in the Somerset Road Cemetery.
 This was the principal graveyard in Cape Town until 1886.
 Before the levelling of the Somerset Road Cemetery and building started on the site in about 1922, a number of inscribed stones were lifted from their graves and deposited at the Woltemade cemetery at Maitland which had been opened as Cape Town’s principal graveyard in 1886.
 His tombstone lies there today and a window was erected to his memory in St Saviour’s Church, Claremont, in about 1931.

-In 1912, a monument was erected in High Street, Grahamstown, on the site of the thorn tree where Graham had made the decision to establish the settlement.
+In 1912, a monument was erected in High Street, Grahamstown, on the site of "Graham's Tree", the Mimosa where Graham had made the decision to establish the settlement.

 Family

 On 24 July 1812, Graham married Johanna Catharina Cloete (1790-1843), a descendant of Jacob Klute (or Cloete) of Westerford, the first permanent settler at the Cape.
-Along with three daughters (Johanna-Catharina, Elizabeth-Margaret and Isabella-Ann), the couple had a son, Robert, who became civil commissioner of Albany.
+Along with three daughters named Johanna-Catharina, Elizabeth-Margaret and Isabella-Ann, the couple had a son, Robert, who became civil commissioner of Albany.